-Korean language, which is spoken by more than 75 million people, 48 million in South Korea and 24 million in North Korea.
+Korean language is spoken by more than 75 million people, 48 million in South Korea and 24 million in North Korea.
 Other than that there are more than 2 million speakers in China, approximately 1 million in the United States, and about 500,000 in Japan.
 Korean is the official language of both South Korea (Republic of Korea) and North Korea (Democratic People’s Republic of Korea).
 The language in both the nations differs in minor matters of spelling, alphabetisation, and vocabulary choice (including the names of the letters), but both essentially endorse the unified standard proposed by the Korean Language Society in 1933.

 Korean is spoken in South Korea, North Korea, Japan, China, Uzbekistan, Kazakhstan, and Russia.
 The relationship between Korean and other languages is unknown, although some linguists believe it to be a member of the Altaic Family of Languages.
 Grammatically Korean is very similar to Japanese and about 70% of its vocabulary comes from Chinese.

 Some Fascinating Korean Language Facts